joausaga/reportbytwitter/README.md

 networking sites, such as Twitter, Facebook, Google Plus, and Instagram.
 Currently, *only Twitter is available*.

 The remaining concepts of participa's model are the initiatives, campaigns, and challenges, which help to structure and organize the consultants facilitating the analysis of the results.
-The **initiatives** are the elements in which the details about the public consultants are specified.
-In the initiative the organizer, whoever public institution, elected authority, politician, civic organization, defines the hashtag that will allow to identify the consultant and the social network in which the consultant will be run.
+The **initiative** is the container of the consultant details.
+There the organizer, whoever public institution, elected authority, politician, civic organization, defines the name, the goals, the hashtag that will be used to identify the consultant and the social network in which the consultant will be run.
 To avoid error collecting posts related to the consultant the initiative hashtag should be chosen carefully.

 In participa's model, each initiative is composed of one or more **campaigns**, which are the phases or stages in which the process of a consultant is divided in.
 Finally, campaigns contain **challenges**, which are the questions, topics, or